funbar/Hack_Illinois_2016/README.md

 - Notifications based off a customizable widget.
 - Organizers overriding a user's map to show specific points.
-- Able to locate utilities for handicap people as well
+- Able to locate utilities for handicap people as well.
 - Handles Multi-level buildings
 - User Privileges
 - Allow users to enter a destination and tag utilities within their vicinity.
+- Incorporate a Flic for user interaction.